SurgicalInformatics/healthyr_notebooks_materials/README.md

 ### Troubleshooting 3.3

-1. ~"can't find remotes": try doing step 3.2 (restart) again.
-We only just installed `remotes::` in *3.1* so RStudio needs a restart before we can start using it.

-2. ~"TeX failed, you already have a TeX distribution...".
+~"TeX failed, you already have a TeX distribution...".
 If you already have LaTex installed on your computer, the `tinytex::install_tinytex()` one is not necessary and might not work.
 This is fine, there is no harm in copy-pasting in anyway if you are not sure.

-## 4. Download course materials
+## 4. Set up course materials

 1. Click on `Clone or download` then `Download ZIP` (top-right of this GitHub page)
 2. Unzip the folder and rename it to just healthyr (so from `healthyr_notebooks_materials-master` to `healthyr`).